You are here

 The official 2017 Chargers schedule, with playing dates and times, will be announced in the spring.

-The Los Angeles Chargers’ opponents for 2017 are as follows:
+The Los Angeles Chargers’ regular season opponents for 2017 are as follows:

 HOME: Bills, Broncos, Browns, Chiefs, Dolphins, Eagles, Raiders and Redskins

 AWAY: Broncos, Chiefs, Cowboys, Giants, Jaguars, Jets, Patriots and Raiders

 Season Ticket Members get the best ticket prices and are guaranteed the best seats for the entire season.
 Purchase your Chargers Season Tickets here or call 1-877-CHARGERS

 The NFL expanded to 32 teams in 2002 with the addition of the Houston Texans.
 In addition, the NFL realigned for the first time since 1970—into eight divisions of four teams each—and the scheduling formula that was introduced guarantees for the first time that all teams play each other on a regular, rotating basis.
 Although the number of teams has increased to 32, the number of playoff teams remains the same at 12.

 Under the NFL scheduling formula, every team within a division plays 16 games as follows: